 Here’s a video showing exactly how easy it is to top off your peppers:

-Once you grow that perfect pepper from seed, your job isn’t done!
+Once you grow that perfect pepper from the seed, your job isn’t done!
 Peppers do not grow very tall and like as much sun and heat as possible.
 Plant them in a container, or in a spot in the garden that gets 6 or more hours of sun a day, in the hottest spot possible.
 (If you live somewhere very warm, you might want to ignore the hottest-spot-possible advice.
-Where I garden in zone 3, this is very good advice.)
+Where I garden in Zone 3, this is very good advice.)

 I have much better luck planting my peppers beside shorter crops like bush beans, lettuces, and root vegetables.